awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 ### Did You Sign Up for Both CloudFront and Amazon S3?<a name="Troubleshooting.SigningUp"></a>

 To use Amazon CloudFront with an Amazon S3 origin, you must sign up for both CloudFront and Amazon S3, separately\.
-For more information about signing up for CloudFront and Amazon S3, see [Setting Up Amazon CloudFront](setting-up-cloudfront.md)\.
+For more information about signing up for CloudFront and Amazon S3, see [Setting up Amazon CloudFront](setting-up-cloudfront.md)\.

 ### Are Your Amazon S3 Bucket and Object Permissions Set Correctly?<a name="Troubleshooting.Permissions"></a>